Pantry Perfect

 The pantry usually had swinging doors at both ends which helped keep kitchen noise, heat, and odors away from the diners.

-With the simplification of house design that occurred during the Arts & Crafts period of the early 20th century, the butler's pantry was largely eliminated and replaced with built-in cabinetry inside the dining room for storing dinnerware, linens, glassware, and silverware — all the things formerly stored in the pantry.
+With the simplification of house design that occurred during the Arts & Crafts period of the early 20th century, the butler's Pantry was largely eliminated and replaced with built-in cabinetry inside the dining room for storing dinnerware, glassware, linens, and silverware — all the things formerly stored in the pantry.

 Improvements in cooking technology, such as the natural gas or electric cookstove instead of coal and wood stoves made isolation of the kitchen from the dining area much less important to dining comfort.
-Still, heat from the kitchen remained a potential problem, so a single swinging door was usually retained to keep the noise and heat at bay.

 Some Pantry Terminology